newrelic/nr1-workshop/lab3/INSTRUCTIONS.md

 import { Grid, GridItem, Stack, StackItem, ChartGroup, AreaChart, BarChart, LineChart, TableChart, PieChart, Button, TextField, Dialog, Toast } from 'nr1';
 ```

-Using the Grid and Stack components you can easily create any layout you wish within your Add-on.
+Using the Grid and Stack components you can easily create any layout you wish within your nerdpack.
 Replace the render method within your `lab3/nerdlets/my-nerdlet/index.js` with the code below:

 ```javascript
 render(){